• Best Things To Do in Athens

 - The Feast of Saint George – This day honors one of the most celebrated saints in Greece.
 Hosted on April 23 most years, while some of the most elaborate festivals are in the mountain village of Arachova, and in Skiathos and Skyros, there will be feasting, music and dancing at venues throughout Athens.

 Athens in May

 - May Day/International Workers’ Day – May 1 is May Day and International Workers’ Day in Greece.
 A national holiday, locals often head to the countryside to enjoy picnics, and many museums, monuments, attractions and some shops will be closed, although restaurants usually remain open.
-In Athens, there may be protests as well as parades scheduled.
+Across Greece, there is generally a day-long transit strike, and in Athens, there may be protests as well as parades scheduled.

-- Athens Technopolis Jazz Festival – One of the city’s most popular festivals offers five days full of music.
-In 2019, it will be hosted from May 27 to June 2, bringing jazz musicians from across the globe to perform on historic Lycabettus hill.
+- Athens Jazz Festival – One of the city’s most popular festivals offers five days full of music, bringing jazz musicians from across the globe to perform on historic Lycabettus hill.

 - Athens Epidaurus Festival – This annual arts festival is hosted in both Athens and Epidaurus starting in late May and running through the summer.
 One of the country’s most famous festivals, it includes theatrical, musical, and a variety of other cultural events at various venues around the city.

 - Mt Olymprov International Improv Festival – This event features improve shows, instructors, lots of food and fun to the city for five days in early June.

 - Art Athina – Held for four days around the Summer Solstice, this international contemporary art fair is one of the oldest in Europe.
 Launched in 1993, it showcases artists, cultural institutions, and Greek and foreign art galleries.

 - Athens Photo Festival – The leading international festival of photography and visual culture in southeastern Europe, the Athens Photo Festival features works from emerging and established artists and photographers from across the globe.